-Notable Alumni at Mars Hill College
+Notable Alumni at Mars Hill University

 Mars Hill has been preparing leaders who make a difference in their professions, their communities and the world since 1856.
-Here are some of Mars Hill’s more notable alumni (you’ll find others listed within the departmental pages throughout the MHC website):
+Here are some of Mars Hill’s more notable alumni (you’ll find others listed within the departmental pages throughout the MHU website):

 Business and Social Science